net-lisias-ksp/Principia/Installing,-reporting-bugs,-and-frequently-asked-questions.md

 Also, your working directory *needs* to be `<KSP directory>`, otherwise `principia.so` will not be found.

 Different distros seem to behave in different manners.
 If you run into trouble, feel free to contribute a pull request.

+##My vessels are all over the place
+After installing Principia, you should start from a clean slate with all vessels on the ground.
+If you try to reuse an existing save the vessels might be all over the place and behave strangely because the physics has effectively changed.

 #Usage recommendations
 ##Timewarping